 - Harassment – repeated comments or conduct that is known or ought to be known as unwelcome

 - Hate Crimes – words or actions considered offensive in reference to a person’s race, religion, culture, gender, age, appearance or disability

-- Smoking on school property – violation of the Tobacco Control Act
+- Smoking and/or vaping on school property – violation of the Tobacco Control Act

 - Theft – taking, possessing property without the permission of the owner